chasmit/Sudoku-CLI/README.md

 sudoku.rb: standard 9x9 sudoku solver.
 Supports puzzles with character ranges [1-9], [a-i], and [A-I].

 sudoku_remix.rb: 16x16 sudoku solver.
-This one is presently very flawed because I am a fat stupid idiot.
+This one is highly flawed in its present state because I am a stupid idiot.